vitotai/BrewPiLess/README.md

 ## iSpindel Support
 BrewPiLess supports iSpindel by accepting data from iSpindel and acting an AP for iSpindel to connect to.
 To support softAP, set the correct settings in `System configuration`.
+Please note that the password(passphrase) should be at least 8 characters.

 ## Local logging